ByronTudhope/alexa-app/README.md

 ### Responses

 You can use this package and the Alexa facade to easily create valid responses from your application, but it's worth knowing about the classes behind the facade.
-The most important thing to know is that `Alexa::say("Hello");` is simply returning a new `\Develpr\AlexaApp\Response\AlexaResponse` object with a `\Develpr\AlexaApp\Response\Speech` object inside.
+The most important thing to know is that `Alexa::say("Hello");` is simply returning a new `\ByronTudhope\AlexaApp\Response\AlexaResponse` object with a `\ByronTudhope\AlexaApp\Response\Speech` object inside.

 #### Using the Alexa facade/alias